btoll/tools/README.md

 ### Installation
-To install the git scripts:
+To install the bash scripts:

     1. Put the script anywhere in your PATH.
 For instance, `/usr/local/bin`.
     2. Make sure it's executable.